-Getting answers to your tax law questions.
-On IRS.gov get answers to your tax questions anytime, anywhere.
+Getting answers to your tax questions.
+On IRS.gov, you can get up-to-date information on current events and changes in tax law.

-- Go to IRS.gov/help or IRS.gov/letushelp pages for a variety of tools that will help you get answers to some of the most common tax questions. - Go to IRS.gov/ita for the Interactive Tax Assistant, a tool that will ask you questions on a number of tax law topics and provide answers.
-You can print the entire interview and the final response for your records. - Go to IRS.gov/pub17 to get Pub.
-17, Your Federal Income Tax for Individuals, which features details on tax-saving opportunities, 2016 tax changes, and thousands of interactive links to help you find answers to your questions.
-View it online in HTML or as a PDF or, better yet, download it to your mobile device to enjoy eBook features. - You may also be able to access tax law information in your electronic filing software.
+- IRS.gov/Help: A variety of tools to help you get answers to some of the most common tax questions. - IRS.gov/ITA: The Interactive Tax Assistant, a tool that will ask you questions and, based on your input, provide answers on a number of tax topics. - IRS.gov/Forms: Find forms, instructions, and publications.
+You will find details on the most recent tax changes and interactive links to help you find answers to your questions. - You may also be able to access tax information in your e-filing software.